tannerm/rapidology-plugin/readme.txt

 You can use one of our 100+ beautifully designed templates right out of the box, or customize it to your heart’s content.
 Edit colors, text, images, animations, and even custom CSS.

-= Does Rapidology work with my email service provider? =
+= Does Free List Machine work with my email service provider? =

-Rapidology integrates with AWeber, Emma, Hubspot, MailChimp, Campaign Monitor, Constant Contact, Mad Mimi, Infusionsoft, iContact, GetResponse, mailpoet, feedblitz, SendInBlue, and Ontraport.
+Free List Machine integrates with AWeber, Emma, Hubspot, MailChimp, Campaign Monitor, Constant Contact, Mad Mimi, Infusionsoft, iContact, GetResponse, mailpoet, feedblitz, SendInBlue, and Ontraport.

 = How will these opt-in forms work on mobile? =

-Rapidology is 100% mobile responsive, so your opt-in forms will look great on screens of any size.
+Free List Machine is 100% mobile responsive, so your opt-in forms will look great on screens of any size.

 = How can I know how my opt-in forms are performing? =